 Coffee style

-The coffee style leans classical without feeling stuck in the past.
-Official product notes and brewing guides keep returning to balance, sweetness, and a Northern Italian espresso reference point, which helps explain why drinks like cappuccino, cortado, shakerato, and the iced espresso tonic fit here so naturally.
-This is not a maximalist menu built around novelty.
-It is a roaster-cafe where the espresso has shape, the retail beans matter, and the seasonal drinks still stay inside the house style.
-That coherence is the point.
+The coffee style leans classical without feeling stuck.
+Linea's own notes keep returning to sweetness, balance, organic and biodynamic sourcing, and a Northern Italian espresso reference point, which explains why cappuccino, cortado, shakerato, and iced espresso tonic sit naturally beside Linea Reserve and A4 espresso.
+This is not a novelty-drink bar; the seasonal drinks work best when they stay close to the house espresso.

 What people go for